House at heart of Singapore's Lee family feud has no foundations, cracks in walls

 "You can't build 20 storeys on it, so that puts a cap on the land value," said Ku Swee Yong, CEO of International Property Advisor Pte Ltd.

-"Depending on how you design the two-floor mixed-landed project the land value could be worth a little bit more, so let's say S$25 million."
+"Depending on how you design the two-story mixed-landed project the land value could be worth a little bit more, so let's say S$25 million."

 Christine Li, director of research at Cushman, provided a similar valuation, but added that it could fetch more due to its "special address".